trippek/MSP430_SCA/MATLAB/README.md

 ### File breakdown
 - align_signals_SAD_conv.m: takes as input any matrix (in this case, the power trace matrix), and outputs the aligned matrix.
 This algorithm implements the sum of absolute differences (SAD) method.
 - average_optimized.m: takes as input plaintext and power trace arrays and outputs the plaintext and power trace arrays after they have been averaged, meaning there should be a single, averaged power trace for each plaintext and no repeat plaintexts.
 - plaintext.m: takes as input the directory where the raw data should be stored.
 Important note that the code is written with a specific assumption about the order of the data that is related to how we have chosen to collect plaintext and power traces.
-It must be organized by channel (ch4, ch5, then math) and organized by time within each subcategory).
+It must be organized by channel (ch4, ch5, then math) and organized by time within each subcategory.
 This was chosen for time optimization.
 The outputs of this file are the plaintext and power trace data.
 The 128-bit plaintext is represented as 16 8-bit chunks in decimal representation.
 This is formatted for the chipwhisperer CPA algorithm.
 - main.m: This file sets the directory variable and calls the needed functions in the correct order to output the final averaged and synchronized plaintext and power traces.
 If you need to save intermediate results, you can run functions individually.

 ### Limitations